Are You Pregnant? Learn how to Protect Yourself and Your Baby from Lead Poisoning

-Lead is a poison.
 Lead can cause high blood pressure in pregnant women.
 Lead can also cause your baby to be born too small or too early.

 If you have lead in your body, it can be passed to your baby during pregnancy.
 Even a small amount of lead in your baby can cause problems with growth, behavior, and your child's ability to learn.

-When you protect yourself from lead, you also protect your baby.)
+When you protect yourself from lead, you also protect your baby.

 How can lead get into my body?

 You can get lead into your body by swallowing it or breathing it in.
 For years, lead was used in paint, gasoline, plumbing, and many other items.
 Lead is still in some kinds of pottery.
-As things are used or get worn out, the lead they contain can spread.
+As things are used or get worn out, the lead in them can spread.
 Although lead paint was banned from home use in 1978, the dust from lead paint is still the number one source of childhood lead poisoning.

 What is my lead risk?

-If you answer "yes" to any of the following questions, ask your doctor about a lead test.
+If you answer "yes" to any of the following questions, ask your doctor about a blood lead test.

 - Do you live in a home or apartment built before 1978?